Stories about "William C. Hiss"

 Tuesday, February 18, 2014 12:25 pm

-The study, says NPR, questions the predictive value of standardized tests and argues that they narrow the door of college opportunity.
+The study, by Bates alumni authors with long experience in Bates Admission, questions the predictive value of standardized tests and argues that they narrow the door of college opportunity.

 Monday, January 28, 2013 10:04 am

 Hiss devoted his "full heart, mind and energy" to all things Bates.

 Sharing the Chapel chancel with 15 Bates students supported in their studies...

 Thomas Hedley Reynolds, known for nearly three decades of transformational leadership at...

 Thomas Hedley Reynolds, known for nearly three decades of transformational leadership at two Maine educational institutions, died Tuesday, Sept.
 22, at his home in Newcastle, Maine, after a long illness.
 He was 88 years old.